Be wildfire aware

 What starts a wildfire?

-As the sunniest and driest spring on record has progressed, the number of incidents of wildfires on the Thames Basin Heaths has crept up and up: Horsell Common, Barossa, Bramshill, Brentmoor Heath, Turf Hill, Yateley Common, Hazeley Heath, Ash Ranges… There have also been very large wildfires at Thursley and one in Wareham, Dorset, which destroyed an area of heathland about 200 football pitches in size.
+2020 saw a number of incidents of significant wildfires on the Thames Basin Heaths.
+Horsell Common, Barossa, Bramshill, Brentmoor Heath, Turf Hill, Yateley Common, Hazeley Heath, Ash Ranges all had destructive fires.
+There was a particularly large wildfire at Chobham Common that crossed a road and railway and saw local people evacuated from their houses.
+Further afield, there were large wildfires at Thursley National Nature Reserve in Surrey, and one at Wareham in Dorset that destroyed an area of heathland about 200 football pitches in size.

 Most wildfires are caused by carelessness, so are ultimately avoidable.

-It is often difficult to pin-point the exact cause of a wildfire, but most are started through a simple act of carelessness: A discarded cigarette, a disposable BBQ, the sun being magnified through a glass bottle tossed into the vegetation, people messing around with fire.
+It is often difficult to pin-point the exact cause of a wildfire, but most are started through a simple act of carelessness: A discarded cigarette, a disposable BBQ, the sun being magnified through a glass bottle tossed into the vegetation or people messing around with fire.

 How can we reduce the incidence of wildfires?